Dennis Frederiksen: Early life and career

 Phillips, who was friends with Toto drummer Jeff Porcaro, gave him a Frederiksen demo.
 Toto, who had fired lead singer Bobby Kimball in the midst of recording their fifth album Isolation, invited Frederiksen to come audition for his spot.
 After edging out Eric Martin, he got the job, and the band finished recording Isolation, which was released in October 1984.
 It included the hit song "Stranger in Town" and went Gold.
 The music video for "Stranger in Town", which featured Fergie as the murder victim, was nominated at the 1985 MTV Video Music Awards for Best Direction.
 After touring with Toto through 1985, Frederiksen was fired from the band during the initial recording sessions for Fahrenheit, mainly due to his difficulties with performing in the studio.
-He has repeatedly cited his brief tenure with Toto as the highlight of his career.
+He repeatedly cited his brief tenure with Toto as the highlight of his career.

 Later life, career, and death

 Following his expulsion from Toto, Frederiksen took to touring as "Toto", using a setlist which included many Toto songs that predated his time with the band.
-This angered the real Toto, who had already taken out an injunction against Frederiksen's predecessor, Bobby Kimball, to stop him from doing the same thing.
+This angered the band, who had already taken out an injunction against Frederiksen's predecessor, Bobby Kimball, to stop him from doing the same thing.
 (Toto and Frederiksen were reconciled in 2007, at which point he joined them on stage for a few guest spots on their tour.)
 After 12 years in the music industry, Frederiksen unofficially retired and started focusing on the restaurant business with his father.

 He returned to music in the mid-1990s to reunite and collaborate with Ricky Phillips.
 Their Frederiksen/Phillips album was released in 1995, and featured Giuffria's David Glen Eisley on background vocals.
 Phillips also assisted Frederiksen with his solo album Equilibrium in 1999, which also featured artists like Neal Schon, Steve Porcaro, Jason Scheff, Ron Wikso, Rocket Ritchotte, Dave Amato, Bruce Gowdy and many others.
 He later explained, "I tried to do without [music] but I was miserable."
 The album was critically acclaimed in Europe and Japan.
 In 2002, he joined the band Mecca, where he reunited with Jim Peterik.
-Fergie has also done several collaborations with Tommy Denander since his return to music, and has also toured with the World Classic Rockers and the Voices of Classic Rock.
+Fergie also did several collaborations with Tommy Denander after his return to music, and also toured with the World Classic Rockers and the Voices of Classic Rock.

 In June 2010, Frederiksen announced he had been diagnosed with inoperable cancer.
 He had been suffering from Hepatitis C and presented a few fundraisers to raise awareness of the disease.
 Medical treatments for the cancer made it difficult for him to do recording sessions, and initially he planned on retiring again.
 However, his friend Alex Ligertwood pushed him to continue.
 After starting treatment, Frederiksen released two more solo albums: Happiness is the Road and Any Given Moment.

 He died from liver cancer on January 18, 2014, at his home in Mound, Minnesota.
-He is survived by his three sons.
+He was survived by his three sons.